Skip to main content

 Hybrid Hero Key Features

-• Digital visitor logbook: Maintain a searchable, time-stamped record of all visitor entries and exits across multiple office locations.
+• Digital visitor logbook: Maintain searchable, time-stamped records of visitor and contractor activity for audits and operational visibility.

 Hybrid Hero Integrations